bilibili/Index-1.9B/README_en.md

 ## Model Open Source License

 Using the source code from this repository requires compliance with the [Apache-2.0](LICENSE).
-The use of the Index-1.9B model weights requires compliance with the [模型许可协议](INDEX_MODEL_LICENSE).
+The use of the Index-1.9B model weights requires compliance with the [INDEX_MODEL_LICENSE](INDEX_MODEL_LICENSE).

 The Index-1.9B model weights are **fully open** for academic research and support **free commercial use**.

 ## Citation
-If you find our work helpful, feel free to cite it!
+If you think our work is helpful to you, please feel free to cite it!

 ```
 @article{Index,